lekhrajdinkar/solution-engineer/01_aws/04_network/01_ELB_ASG.md

         - terminate ec2-i1 and hit elb-dns-1 again.
       ```
 - **registration delay** (old name : Connection Draining)
-  - feature of load balancers that ensures `active request`s are completed before **instances** are deregistered / terminated
+  - feature of load balancers that ensures `active requests` are completed before **instances** are deregistered / terminated
   - prevents disrupting in-flight requests and ensures a smooth user experience
-  - default 300sec / 5 min : allow 5 min to drains
+  - default : `300 sec / 5 min` : allow 5 min to drains
-  - max 3600sec / 1 hr
+  - max : `3600 sec` / 1 hr
-  - make 0 to disable
+  - make `0 to disable`
+  - **if low** like 5 sec, then:
-  - if low like 5sec, then ec2-i will terminate fast, and all active clients session might lost,
+    - ec2-i will terminate fast, and all active clients session might lost,
     - and assign to new instance on subsequent req.
 ---
 ### 2 ELB : NLB - Network LB (`layer 4`)
+- cannot facilitate **content-based routing** :dart:
 - operates at layer 4:  handle TCP, UDP, and TLS traffic
 - expose a fixed IP to the public web + **no sg**
   - so add sg to EC2-i or tg